RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 data_frame = pd.DataFrame.from_dict(data_dict, orient="index")
 {% endhighlight %}

 The next step is to convert the data type of columns.
 The imported data type in each column is of type `object`, but a quick look will reveal clearly that almost every column is of type `numeric`.
-Converting the data type will save us tremendously amount of hustle.
+Converting the data type will save us tremendous amount of hustle.

 {% highlight python %}
 # Convert supposedly numeric type columns to type numeric.